YihengCenFeng/Flix/README.md

-# Flix
+# Flixter

-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flixter is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-## Flix Part 2
+## Flixter Part 2

 ### User Stories